thejaminator/blog/content/about.md

 [My Github](https://github.com/thejaminator)

-You can also reach me at chuajamessh < dot > gmail
+You can reach me at chuajamessh < dot > gmail